 Generally, a domestic partnership must file Form 1065 by the 15th day of the 4th month following the date its tax year ended as shown at the top of Form 1065.

 For partnerships that keep their records and books of account outside the United States and Puerto Rico, an extension of time to file and pay is granted to the 15th day of the 6th month following the close of the tax year.
+Do not file Form 7004, Application for Automatic 6-Month Extension of Time To File Certain Business, Income Tax, Information, and Other Returns, if the partnership is taking this 2-month extension of time to file and pay.
+Attach a statement to the partnership's tax return stating that the partnership qualifies for the extension of time to file and pay.
+If the partnership is unable to file its return within the 2-month period, use Form 7004 to request an additional 4-month extension.

 If the due date falls on a Saturday, Sunday, or legal holiday, file by the next business day.